cweave72/neovim/README.md

 # Vim Configuration

-## How to set up Doc Mike's vimfiles
+## How to set up Doc Mike's vimfiles as the baseline config

 Clone Doc Mike's vimfiles repo: